kean/Nuke/Documentation/Migrations/Nuke 9 Migration Guide.md

 ## Overview

 Nuke 9 contains a ton of new features, refinements, and performance improvements.
-There are some breaking changes and deprecated which the compiler is going to guide you through as you update.
+There are some breaking changes and deprecations which the compiler is going to guide you through as you update.

 ## ImageProcessing